Overview

 The file initial-theme-colors.css has all of the colour definitions.
 The following variables define the theme’s three colours:

-Note that you do not need to use this split complementary theme method.
-You can directly set --primary, --secondary and / or —tertiary colours with any custom values that you wish to use.
-Also, any variable can be overridden by a subsequent custom css file or by Javascript code running on the browser.
+Note that you do not need to use this complementary theme method.
+You can directly set --primary, --secondary and / or --complement colours with any custom values that you wish to use.
+Also, any variable can be overridden by a subsequent custom css file or by JavaScript code running on the browser.